danmaps/danmaps.github.io/posts/damn field maps.md

     return field_mappings
 ```

-The goal was to recreated, effectively, the field_mapping creation that happens when running the tool manually, but in a different context.
-It works!
+This function effectively recreates the field mapping behavior you'd expect when running the tool manually, but with more control and automation.
+Using it saved me time and eliminated the frustration of manually editing long field mapping strings.

+The key takeaway: when working with batch processes or automated tools in GIS, don’t rely on silent errors to reveal themselves later—create automated solutions for common pitfalls like field mappings.
+It’s worth the effort!